bioperl/bioperl.github.io/howtos/Short-read_assemblies_with_maq.md

 | convert map & cns files to plaintext  | `mapview, cns2fq`      |
 ||

 Command-line options can be directed to the `map`, `assemble`, and `cns2fq` steps.
-See [Specifying Options](#Specifying_options "wikilink").
+See [Specifying Options].

 ### Running `maq` components

 The second mode is direct access to `maq` commands.
-To run a command, construct a run factory, specifying the desired command using the `-command` argument in the factory constructor, along with options specific to that command (see [Specifying Options](#Specifying_options "wikilink")):
+To run a command, construct a run factory, specifying the desired command using the `-command` argument in the factory constructor, along with options specific to that command (see [Specifying Options]):

 ```perl